sparna-git/Sparnatural/README.md

-# WIP port sparnatural to TS
+# Sparnatural SPARQL query builder
-Sparnatural is a **visual SPARQL query builder written in javascript**.
+Sparnatural is a **visual SPARQL query builder written in Typescript**.

 It supports the creation of basic graph patterns with the selection of values with autocomplete search or dropdown lists.
 It can be configured through a JSON-LD or OWL configuration file (that can be edited in Protégé) that defines the classes and properties to be presented in the component.